JoinColony/purser/docs/_Modules_purser-software.md

 Open a new wallet instance using an encrypted `keystore`.
 For this to work, the `password` argument prop must also be set.

-Using this method, the returned Wallet Object will have all of the props available.
+Using this method, the returned Common Wallet Inteface will have all of the props available.

-See the [Wallet Object](wallet-object.md#keystore) for more information on this.
+See the [Common Wallet Interface](https://docs.colony.io/purser/interface-common-wallet-interface/) for more information on this.

 ```js
 walletArguments.password: String